Synonyms and other taxonomic changes

 Very closely related, and similar except for wing color is T. verruculosa, which is somewhat larger with longer wings; body and tegmina usually more evenly colored, most often very dark brown to blackish; hind wings rich yellow basally, with a similar dark cross band, but most often almost entirely dark to black on the outer half (but not always, sometimes mostly clear past the dark band); often hind tibiae are brownish to black (but sometimes blue, especially in far west and in light individuals elsewhere).
 Habitats are mostly higher in elevation, often in forested areas.
 The sound produced is about the same.
 Hybrids of intermediate appearance are rarely produced between T. cyaneipennis and T. verruculata.

-Also closely related is T. sparsa, which averages a little larger, a little plainer in pattern, and wings are usually longer and narrower.
+Also closely related is T. sparsa, which averages a little larger (at least where the ranges overlap), a little plainer in pattern, and wings are usually proportionately longer and narrower.
 The hind wings are usually transparent blue, but vary to green and even pale yellow in some restricted regions.
 The dark wing band is the same shape, but is usually absent to only faintly indicated and cloudy at best, and the part beyond is clear (maybe some darkening of a few veins at most).
-The hind tibiae are usually yellowish to brownish, and are not blue.
+The hind tibiae are usually yellowish to brownish, not blue.
 The habitat is usually barren erroded landscapes of bare "dirt", usually clay, shale, adobe, or similar, often with some sort of very open dry scrubby brush or woodland "cover".
 The sound produced is very similar, but generally not quite so loud, and a bit higher in pitch.

 T. occidentalis and T. inyo can be similar, usually lighter in color with the dark tegminal bands narrower.
 The hind wings are pale, usually decidedly yellowish, and with the dark band faint or at least paler, narrower, and (in T. occidentalis) often appearing more curved.
 These species occurs west of T. cyaneipennis in California.
 The sound produced is a less harsh, more rapid, interrupted buzz with more "notes" per "pulse".